Cannabis in the United Kingdom: Prohibition

 Cannabis prohibition began earlier in Britain's colonies than in Britain itself; attempts at criminalising cannabis in British India were made, and mooted, in 1838, 1871, and 1877.
 In 1894 the British Indian Hemp Drugs Commission judged that "little injury" was caused to society by the use of cannabis.
 Cannabis was banned in Mauritius in 1840, Singapore in 1870, Jamaica in 1913, East Africa Protectorate in 1914, and in Sierra Leone in 1920.
 In 1922, South Africa banned cannabis, and appealed to the League of Nations to include cannabis among prohibited drugs in its upcoming convention.

-In Britain itself, in 1928 in accordance with the 1925 International Opium Convention, the United Kingdom first prohibited cannabis as a drug, adding cannabis as an addendum to the Dangerous Drugs Act 1920.
+In Britain itself, in 1928 following its ratification of the Second International Opium Convention of 1925 (which required some limited controls over pure cannabis as a pharmaceutical ingredient, but not over prepared medications containing cannabis), the United Kingdom first prohibited cannabis as a drug, adding cannabis as an addendum to the Dangerous Drugs Act 1920.

 Cannabis remained a fringe issue in the British public consciousness through the Interwar years and beyond, associated with society's margins: "coloured seamen of the East End and clubs frequented by Negro theatrical performers".
 This perception was strained by a 1950 police raid on Club Eleven in Soho which recovered cannabis and cocaine, and led to the arrest of several young white British men.
 With the changing youth and drug cultures globally, cannabis arrests increased dramatically in the UK: "from 235 in 1960 to 4,683 by the end of the decade, principally involving white middle class youths with no previous convictions".
-By 1973, marijuana possession convictions in the UK had reached 11,111 annually.
+By 1973, cannabis possession convictions in the UK had reached 11,111 annually.

 With the passage of the Misuse of Drugs Act 1971, cannabis was listed as a Class B drug.
 It remained Class B, except for the 2004–2009 period where it was classified as Class C, a lower punishment category, before being moved back to B.

 Cultivation

 The UK produces cannabis for use as a drug in illegal facilities inside private houses or apartments.
-The production is so high that the UK is an exporter of cannabis.
+It is also produced on large scale for medical use.
+The medical production is so high that the UK is the highest exporter of cannabis in the world.
 After cannabis as a drug was rescheduled as Class B in 2008 (see below), more people started reporting on their suspicions of illegal operations and in 2009-2010 almost 7000 illegal facilities were found by police in one year.
 It has been reported that sometimes Vietnamese teenagers are trafficked to the United Kingdom and forced to work in these facilities.
 When police raid them, trafficked victims are typically sent to prison.
 Sometimes they are sent home.